eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 STOP command
 ^^^^^^^^^^^^

 The ``stop`` command is used to stop Discovery Servers.
-It can terminate all Discovery Servers running on the same host, regardless of the domain.
+It can terminate all Discovery Servers running on the same host, regardless of the domain, along with the Fast DDS Daemon.
 Alternatively, the user can specify a domain to stop only the corresponding server, while the daemon remains active.

 .. code-block:: bash